tundeiness/Smashing-Magazine/README.md

-# Smashing-Magazine-Clone
+# Smashing-Magazine

-The Smashing-Magazine-clone project is aimed at training students to think in terms of visual hierarchy, typography and design principles.
+The Smashing-Magazine project is aimed at training students to think in terms of visual hierarchy, typography and design principles.

 ## Authors
 This projects was executed by the duo of **Radouane** & **Tunde**.